GStechschulte/energy-efficiency/README.md

 [data_loader](data_loader/) - Python script for loading all the machine data into PostgreSQL

-[load_profiles](load_profiles/) - Exploratory analysis and visualization of load profiles at different time resolutions
+[EDA](EDA/) - Contains visualizations of load profiles broken down by machine, day, and hour